-Line of Effort Adopt DevSecOps practices and approaches Recommendation Require access to source code, software frameworks, and develop- ment toolchains - with appropriate IP rights - for DoD-spe cific code, enabling full security testing and rebu ilding of binaries from m source.
-Stake holders USD(A&S), CIO, SAE - Back ground For many DoD systems, source code is r not available to DoD fo r inspection and testing, and DoD relies on suppliers to write code for new o compute en- vironments.
-As code ages, suppliers are not required to mainta ain code- bases without an active development cor ntract and "legacy" cod e is not con- tinuously migrated to the latest hardware and operating system S. Desire ed State DoD has access to source code for DoD- specific software syste ems that it operates and uses to perform detailed (a nd automated) evaluat tion of soft- ware correctness, security, and performa nce. enabling more ra pid deplov- ment of both initial software releases and l (most importantly) up grades (patches and enhancements).
-DoD is ab le to rebuild executabl es from scratch for all of its systems, and has the rights and ability to m odifv (DoD- specific) code when new conditions and features arise.
+Line of Effort Adopt DevSecOps practices and approa ches Recommendation Require access to source code, software frameworks, and develop- ment toolchains - with appropriate IP rights - for DoD-spec cific code, enabling full security testing and rebuilding of binaries from source.
+Stakeholders USD(A&S), CIO, SAE Background For many DoD systems, source code is r not available to DoD fo r inspection and testing, and DoD relies on suppliers to write code for new c ompute en- vironments.
+As code ages, suppliers are not required to mainta in code- bases without an active development cor ntract and "legacy" cod e is not con- tinuously migrated to the latest hardware and operating system S. Desired State DoD has access to source code for DoD- -specific software syste ems that it operates and uses to perform detailed (a nd automated) evaluat ion of soft- ware correctness, security, and performa nce, enabling more rap pid deploy- ment of both initial software releases and d (most importantly) up grades (patches and enhancements).
+DoD is at le to rebuild executabl es from scratch for all of its systems, and has the rights and ability to me odify (DoD- specific) code when new conditions and features arise.
 Code is s routinely migrated to the latest computing hardware and operating systems, and rou- tinely scanned against currently-known vulnerabilities.
-Modern IP language is used to ensure that the government can use, scan, rebuild, and extend purpose-built code, but contractors are able to use licensing agreements that protect any IP that they have developed with their own resources.
+Modern IP language is used to ensure that the government can use, scan, rebuild, and extend purpose-built code, but contractors are a ••• that protect any IP that they have developed with their own resources.
 In- dustry trusts DoD with its code and has appropriate IP rights for internally developed code.
-Cona ressional N/A Role Dra aft Implementation Plan Lead Stakeholders Target 2.0 Date D1.1 Work with inc dustry to modernize policies for software USD(A&S) Q3 FY19 code owners hip, licensing, and purchase.
-See 2018 Army IP direct ctive as an example.
-D1.2 Modify FAR/ DFARS guidance to require software source USD(A&S) Q3 FY20 code delivera bles for GOTS and for government-funded software development.
-Obtain rights for access to so code for COT S wherever possible (and useful).
-D1.3 Modify DoDI 5000.02 and DoDI 5000.75 to make access USD(A&S) Q3 FY20 to code and o development environments the default.
-D1.4 Develop a co imprenensive source code management plan USD(A&S), with CIO Q4 FY20 any the safe and secure storage, access control, testir ig and field of use rights.
+Congressional N/A Role Dr aft Implementation Plan Lead Stakeholders Target Date dustry to modernize policies for software USD(A&S) Q3 FY19 ship, licensing, and purchase.
+See 2018 ctive as an example. - DFARS guidance to require software source USD(A&S) Q3 FY20 ables for GOTS and for government-funded velopment.
+Obtain rights for access to source TS wherever possible (and useful).
+5000.02 and DoDI 5000.75 to make access USD(A&S) Q3 FY20 , development environments the default. omprehensive source code management plan USD(A&S), with CIO Q4 FY20 uding the safe and secure storage, access control testi ng and field of use rights.